magiai/next-react-typescript-boilerplate/README.md

-# next-react-typescript-boilerplate
+# next-redux-typescript-boilerplate
-Boilerplate with Next.js, React, Redux, TypeScript and css
+Boilerplate with Next.js, React, Redux, TypeScript, Storybook and some css